Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That testing group is ten times larger than the previous study.

-That vaccine was so successful, it led to an agreement with The Bill and Melinda Gates Foundation to find additional uses for the adjuvant.
+That vaccine was so successful that it led to an agreement with The Bill and Melinda Gates Foundation to find additional uses for the adjuvant.

 Novavax has already demonstrated that the adjuvant has benefits when simply added to any existing antigen, which is exactly what happened here with the Oxford/R21.

-That means there’s still significant room for improvements in this malaria vaccine.
+That means there’s still significant room for improvement in this malaria vaccine.

 Despite all these benefits, there has been a great effort to try to shut Novavax down…

-Even at one time being the top shorted stock on the American stock exchange.
+At one time, it was the top shorted stock on the American stock exchange.
 Folks don’t believe me when I say the problem with Novavax is that it’s TOO good…

 But there it is.